 Being distributed in nature and having bandwidth to spare, some CDNs offer DDoS protection for the services they host as well as for service providers (ISPs) and enterprises outside their networks.
 While this may be a viable option in some cases, or as part of a broader multi-layered protection strategy, companies considering CDNs should be aware of their drawbacks compared to a dedicated, managed DDoS service.

-For one thing, security is not a CDN provider’s primary focus.
+For one thing, security and DDoS protection is not a CDN provider’s primary focus.
 Its core business is content and application delivery.
 Attack investigation, development of countermeasures, and threat intelligence are at best secondary considerations.
 Moreover, CDN providers may lack the resident expertise to research, analyze, and understand the nature of attacks, and make informed recommendations to bolster security.

 Understandably, a CDN’s first protection priority will be the services it is hosting.
 In the event of an overwhelming, super-sized attack — the kind that is occurring more and more these days — a CDN may not have the capacity to protect all its customers’ assets and is bound to leave some exposed.
 CDN automated countermeasures are also known to block legitimate traffic at times.
 And because CDN DDoS mitigation strategies frequently utilize static filters and web application firewalls (WAFs), they may lack flexibility and intelligence in protecting cloud-based services.

-“Always On” Is Not Always Good
+CDN DDoS: “Always On” Is Not Always Good

 CDNs promise “always on” protection, which sounds good, but raises some issues on closer inspection.
 “Always on” can mean one of two things: either traffic is constantly going through mitigation systems that actively inspect and automatically trigger blockage (“always mitigated”), or traffic is simply monitored and passively inspected in order to detect possible attacks and activate mitigation actions on-demand (“always monitored”).
 It’s important to understand the distinction and which one the provider is delivering.